 Its politics were dominated for 70 years by the Institutional Revolutionary Party, or PRI.
 But elections in 1997 saw a resurgent opposition break what was in effect a one-party system with a democratic facade.

 Elections in 2000 confirmed the trend when Vicente Fox became the first president to come from the opposition.

 Mexico has the second-largest economy in Latin America and is a major oil producer and exporter.
 Though production has fallen in the last few years, about one-third of government revenue still comes from the industry.
 Much of the crude is bought by the US.

 But prosperity remains a dream for many Mexicans, and the socio-economic gap remains wide.
 Rural areas are often neglected and huge shanty towns ring the cities.

 In recent decades many poor Mexicans have sought to cross the 3,000-km border with the US in search of a job.
-At one point more than a million were being arrested every year, but since 2007 there appears to have been a dramatic fall in numbers, mainly attributed to changing demographics in Mexico itself.
+At one point more than a million were being arrested every year

 At a glance